dharmab/skyeye/docs/ADMIN.md

 ## Major Known Issues

 - **Medium**: SkyEye will not report about hostile contacts below 50 knots.
 Unfortunately, this includes hostile helicopters that are moving slowly or hovering.
 [Bug tracked here](https://github.com/dharmab/skyeye/issues/65).
-- **Low**: If the mission restarts or is changed while SkyEye is running, the GCI will report a FADED call for every airborne contact from the previous mission.
-[Bug tracked here](https://github.com/dharmab/skyeye/issues/239)
 - See also [this section in the player guide](PLAYER.md#a-word-of-warning) about the bot's limitations.

 ## System Architecture